nosarthur/nosarthur.github.io/_posts/2016-05-22-healthcare-machine-learning.markdown

 ### others
 * GE Hospital Quest: [Think it’s possible to make hospital visits hassle-free?
 GE does.][GE]
-* Merck Molecular Activity Challenge: Help develop safe and effective medicines by predicting molecular activity.
+* Merck Molecular Activity Challenge: [Help develop safe and effective medicines by predicting molecular activity][molecular]
-* West Nile Virus Prediction: Predict West Nile virus in mosquitos across the city of Chicago
+* West Nile Virus Prediction: [Predict West Nile virus in mosquitos across the city of Chicago][Nile]
-* Predicting a Biological Response: Predict a biological response of molecules from their chemical properties
+* Predicting a Biological Response: [Predict a biological response of molecules from their chemical properties][chemical]
-* Flu Forecasting: Predict when, where and how strong the flu will be
+* Flu Forecasting: [Predict when, where and how strong the flu will be][flu]
-* Prescription Volume Prediction: Predict future prescription volume
+* Prescription Volume Prediction: [Predict future prescription volume][prescription]

-##

 [ultrasound]: https://www.kaggle.com/c/ultrasound-nerve-segmentation